 Exclusivity and personalization

-How Starbucks could have made their loyalty program more attractive?
+How Starbucks could have made its loyalty program more attractive?

 Observing the Starbucks Loyalty program, one would notice that almost every feature or benefit is integral to making it an exemplary loyalty program.
 Its major drawback, however, involves communication regarding dropping from the Gold to Green level.
 After achieving Gold Status, members stand a chance of losing their status and starting from scratch if they are unable to earn 30 stars within that year.
 This, coupled with the timing of such notices (New Year), comes off as a shock to such members.